bananannn/ECE-143-Group-2/README.md

 Forliumn: "folium builds on the data wrangling strengths of the Python ecosystem and the mapping strengths of the leaflet.js library. "
 Website: https://python-visualization.github.io/folium/
 To install: pip install folium

+Matplotlib: "a Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms"
+To instal: pip install matplotlib

 ## Files Contained